 “Creative and Joyful! ”

 Robert Anderson grew up on Vancouver Island, singing jazz with his Dad and listening to musicals with his Mom.
 They gave him his first guitar for his 14th birthday and he has been playing ever since.
-He began building guitars in 1995 (he has a song about it, natch!) and it quickly progressed from a hobby to a vocation.
-He has performed at festivals and folk clubs, restaurants, bars, street corners, parks and living rooms. www.andersonstrings.ca
+He began building guitars in 1995 and it quickly progressed from a hobby to a vocation.
+He has performed since the 1970's, at festivals and folk clubs, restaurants, bars, in musical theatre productions, parks and living rooms, and on street corners.
+For more on Robert visit www.andersonstrings.ca